-Music plays a huge part of our lives.
-Not only do we enjoy listening to various tunes, but research shows the many benefits of music on all aspects of development.
+Music plays a huge part in our lives.
+Not only do we enjoy listening to various tunes, but research shows the many benefits of music in all aspects of development.
 From cognitive to social to emotional to motor to language development (and so much more!), music reaches the depths of a human being in ways that no other art form does.

-So, when your child with special needs doesn’t have the manual dexterity to play an instrument, the attention span to stay with the task long enough, the ability to accept and discriminate different sounds, don’t despair.
-Like all the other Pinterest hacks I’ve shared with you, this one is doable in small increments as well!
+So, when a neurodivergent/disabled child doesn’t have the manual dexterity to play an instrument, the attention span to stay with the task long enough, or the ability to accept and discriminate different sounds, don’t despair.
+Like all the other Pinterest hacks, this one is doable in small increments as well!

-Why playing a musical instrument may be a challenge for a child with special needs
+Why playing a musical instrument may be a challenge for a neurodivergent or disabled child

-- If a child has an auditory sensitivity, certain sounds might be too much for him to handle.
+- If a child has an auditory sensitivity, certain sounds might be too much for them to handle.

-- For the child with fine motor limitations, manipulating an instrument may be difficult.
+- For a child with fine motor limitations, manipulating an instrument may be difficult.

 - For children with oral motor issues, blowing into an instrument may pose a challenge.

-- Fill the home with soft, gentle music – then contrast it with louder, more allegro-type arrangements.
-Even if you cannot sing, be sure to hum, or play CDs in your home as much as you can – without over-stimulating your child, of course.
-You know your child’s limits best.
+- Fill the space with soft, gentle music, then contrast it with louder, more allegro-type arrangements.
+Even if you cannot sing, be sure to hum or play music as much as possible without overstimulating the child.

 - Don’t limit musical selections to one style.
-World music, hip-hop as well as classical should all be a part of your family’s repertoire (among your favorites).
+World music, hip-hop, and classical music should all be a part of the child’s repertoire (among other favorites).

-- Exposure to authentic instruments is key.
-While it’s nice to create homemade drums and shakers (and goodness knows that Pinterest shares plenty of ideas for kids to produce their own), expose your child to the authentic sounds of a real guitar, harp, flute, etc. It helps with auditory discrimination because the sounds are not synthesized.
-You don’t need to expect your child to play the instruments.
-Hearing them being played live—or, if that’s not possible, a recording—is an enriching auditory experience.
+- Exposure to authentic instruments is critical.
+While it’s nice to create homemade drums and shakers (and goodness knows that Pinterest shares plenty of ideas for kids to produce their own), expose the child to the authentic sounds of a real guitar, harp, flute, etc. It helps with auditory discrimination because the sounds are not synthesized.
+You don’t need to expect the child to play the instruments.
+Hearing them live—or, if that’s not possible, a recording—is an enriching auditory experience.

-- Invest in at least one authentic drum, and at least one set of authentic rhythm sticks.
+- Invest in at least one authentic drum and one set of authentic rhythm sticks.
 The sound they produce is unmatched.
-Offer the opportunities for your child to experiment with these magical sounds first-hand by having them in the home.
+Offer the opportunities for the child to experiment with these magical sounds first-hand by having them available.

-- If your child has auditory sensitivities (ie: freaks out with certain pitches or sounds), you will need to approach musical experiences with gentleness.
-To this day, there are certain high pitched sounds that my son cannot hear without breaking into a fearful cry.
+- You must approach musical experiences with gentleness if your child has auditory sensitivities.
+To this day, there are certain high-pitched sounds that my son cannot hear without breaking into a fearful cry.
 The only way to have him overcome that is through gentle exposure—in small bits —and with lots of comforting words and loving hugs.
-Don’t avoid the sounds altogether – just build them up slowly.
+Don’t avoid the sounds altogether—build them up slowly.

 - Use the hands as well as tools to play different instruments.
-Encourage your child to tap the drum with the palm of the hand.
-If your child can’t, use a tool, like a drumstick (or other similar object).
+Encourage the child to tap the drum with the palm.
+If the child can’t, use a tool, like a drumstick (or other similar objects).
 Don’t be afraid to mix tools from one instrument with another.
-Shakers, rattles, or maracas are all so captivating to a child.
+Shakers, rattles, and maracas are all so captivating to a child.
 Decide whether using a maraca is better than an egg shaker, for instance, as one has a handle, and the other doesn’t.

 - Find the ideal positioning.
-Your child should engage in musical experiences in the place that best supports him physically.
-Unless you are specifically targeting gross motor skills in the activity, it’s best to have his trunk and lower body supported while he works with his hands.
-You will see the best results when your child is in his adapted seat.
+The child should engage in musical experiences in the place that best supports them physically.
+Unless you specifically target gross motor skills in the activity, it’s best to have their trunk and lower body supported while they work with their hands.
+You will see the best results when the child is in their adapted seat.

-- If possible, sit on the floor behind your child and work though different musical activities hand-over-hand.
-But, also play along in front of him for better interaction.
-If he can, have your child imitate your rhythms.
+- If possible, sit on the floor behind the child and work through different musical activities hand-over-hand (with consent).
+But, also play along in front of them for better interaction.
+If they can, have the child imitate your rhythms.
 Start simply.
-Do it hand-over-hand if he struggles with doing this alone.
+Do it hand-over-hand (always with consent) if they struggle with doing this alone.

 - Remember that the voice is a musical instrument as well.
-Don’t ignore the importance of singing to, and, if possible, with your child.
-Have a set of seasonal go-to songs on hand at all times.
-Nothing is more soothing to a child than the sound of his parents’ voices – no matter how terribly you think you might sing.
+Don’t ignore the importance of singing to and, if possible, with the child.
+Have a set of go-to seasonal songs on hand at all times.

 - Consider hiring a music therapist.
-My son’s first exposure to a music therapist was when he was 2 years old and it was pure magic.
-From having authentic instruments to touch and strum, to having the honor of a live vocalist in the home—there was nothing but goodess vibrating within these walls.
-Music therapists know how best to meet your child’s goals (even beyond music—to include fine and gross motor development, etc.) and will create a personalized program just for your child.
+My son’s first exposure to a music therapist was when he was two years old; it was pure magic.
+From having authentic instruments to touch and strum to having the honor of a live vocalist in the home—there was nothing but goodness vibrating within our walls.
+Music therapists know how best to meet a child’s goals (even beyond music—to include fine and gross motor development, etc.) and will create a personalized program for the child.
 We still sing the songs our music therapist composed just for my son.